riscv/docs-dev-guide/README.md

 After that first step, you must open the file using a text editor with a good AsciiDoc linter and clean it up.

-You can find a list of text editors that support AsciiDoc authoring in its documentation at https://docs.asciidoctor.org/asciidoctor/latest/tooling/, and a more comprehensive list at https://github.com/bodiam/awesome-asciidoc.
+You can find a list of text editors that support AsciiDoc authoring (with linters and/or syntax highlighting) in its documentation at https://docs.asciidoctor.org/asciidoctor/latest/tooling/, and a more comprehensive list at https://github.com/bodiam/awesome-asciidoc.

-While pandoc does a reasonably good job, there are always documentation nits that must be addressed.
+While Pandoc does a reasonably good job, there are always documentation nits that must be addressed.